 When did the Leafs last win a playoff series?

-Toronto has lost seven straight first round series going back to their last series win back in 2004.
+Toronto lost seven straight first round series going back to their last series winback in 2004.
+They finally won a series in 2023 against the Tampa Bay Lightning, winning 4-2.

 Is it legal to bet on the NHL in Canada?